FoxaxeWasTaken/Awkward-Legacy/server/src/gwdiff.md

     Malformed genealogy data

+Notes

+    Names with spaces should be quoted on command line

+    HTML output generates clickable links to GeneWeb individual pages

+    The tool only reports differences, identical data produces no output

     This modular design allows the diff functionality to be reused in other genealogy applications while maintaining consistency with the core data structures from consang.py.